ToniWonKanobi/theoveranalyzed.net/posts/2015/6/11/typeface-mechanics-002.md

 I've linked to Frere-Jones twice now, just in case anyone is keeping track.

-[df]: http://daringfireball.net/linked/2015/02/11/frere-jones "John Gruber's post on the HFJ breakup"
+[1]: /2015/3/15/typeface-mechanics-001 "My first share of Frere-Jones new blog"
-[theoveranalyzed]: /2015/3/15/typeface-mechanics-001 "My first share of Frere-Jones new blog"
+[2]: http://daringfireball.net/linked/2015/02/11/frere-jones "John Gruber's post on the HFJ breakup"